bartoszmodelski/ocaml-preemption-attempts/README.md

 Do all above, but don't try to perform effect from C. Instead, call OCaml closure performing an effect by invoking `caml_callback_asm` (to skip the pesky handlers-removing code).
 Here, resumption should not be this much different from normal order of things.

 **Works** (unless you allocate in the handler logic).
 Overall pretty promising given the amount of hackery.
 It fails quickly with gc error (`allocation failure during minor GC`) if the handler allocates memory.
-Otherwise, it segfaults at some point, which I think is expected, given that we may preempt while some critical runtime logic is happening.
+Otherwise, it segfaults at some point and that's expected, given that we're gonna occasionally have the signal arrive during the most critical runtime code.

 At some point here means anywhere between 50 to 1000 preempts.
 Seems like exp distribution, so a good sign.

 # Not tried